exadel-github/exadel-Tasks/README.md

 4. Create new branch dev.
 Create and push any test file.
 5. Create new branch %USERNAME-new_feature.
 6. Add README.md file to your %USERNAME-new_feature branch
+7. Add README.md file to your %USERNAME-new_feature branch
+8. Check your repo with git status command
+9. Add .gitignore file to ignore all files whose name begins “.”
+10. Commit and push changes to github repo.

 ![image](https://user-images.githubusercontent.com/107425848/173610350-a01af3e8-1945-45f8-9b6e-cc33bbc471b3.png)